TestStack/TestStack.docs/_source/ConventionTests/Index.md

 How cool is that!

+### Reporting
+If you would like to use ConventionTests reporting features, you just have to opt in by specifying the reporter you want.
+This makes it easy to add your own reporters, for example a WikiReporter may be better than the `HtmlReporter`

+In your `Properties\AssemblyInfo.cs` file add the reporters you want.
+This are global reporters which will report the results of all conventions.

+    [assembly: ConventionReporter(typeof(HtmlConventionResultsReporter))]
+    [assembly: ConventionReporter(typeof(MarkdownConventionResultsReporter))]

-Also, if you look in the directory where your test assembly is, there will be an html report called `Conventions.htm`, this will list all your projects conventions and serve as living documentation!
+Then if you look in the directory where your test assembly is, there will be an html report called `Conventions.htm`, serving as living documentation!